Double pivot arm | Philips

 Double pivot arm on pole

 Double pivot arm on pole, with diameter 35-38mm.
-The mounting kit includes: adapter for pole D 35-38mm, arm length 325mm+325mm; tilt and swivel unit with an adapter for IntelliVue MP5 patient monitors.
+The mounting kit includes: adapter for pole D 35-38mm, arm length 250mm+250mm; tilt and swivel unit with an adapter for IntelliVue MP5 patient monitors.

 Double pivot arm on GCX wall channel